Switch (Better Call Saul): Opening

-In a flash-forward, "Gene" manages a Cinnabon store in a mall in Omaha, Nebraska.
+In a flash-forward, "Gene Takavic" manages a Cinnabon store in a mall in Omaha, Nebraska.
 When closing for the night, he accidentally locks himself in the mall's dumpster room.
-He contemplates using an emergency exit but desists because the alarm on the door would notify the police.
+He contemplates using an emergency exit, but desists because the alarm on the door would notify the police.
 A janitor opens the door nearly two and a half hours later, and Gene leaves after having carved "SG WAS HERE" into the wall with a screw while he waited.

 Main story

 Jimmy McGill declines Davis & Main's employment offer (Note: As seen in "Marco".) and goes on vacation at a luxury hotel under an assumed name.
 Kim Wexler confronts him but Jimmy is content since his reason for becoming a lawyer was to impress Chuck McGill, who is not supportive.
 Jimmy convinces Kim to help him con Ken, an obnoxious businessman, into paying their expensive tab at a tequila bar.
 Thrilled by the experience, Kim keeps the elaborate bottle stopper as a souvenir and spends the night with Jimmy, but says she does not want to participate in this behavior all the time.
-Jimmy takes the job with Davis & Main and finds that benefits include an expensive company car as well as the cocobolo desk he always wanted.
+Jimmy decides to take the job with Davis & Main and finds that benefits include an expensive company car as well as the cocobolo desk he always wanted.
 Jimmy notices a wall switch in his new office which has a note posted on it indicating that it should never be turned off.
 He turns it off and waits a moment to see what happens.
 When nothing does, he turns it back on.

 Mike Ehrmantraut refuses another job with "Pryce", who has spent some of his money (Note: As seen in "Pimento".) on a flashy and expensive new Hummer that Mike believes will draw too much attention.
 Pryce fires Mike because he believes he no longer needs a bodyguard, ignoring Mike's warnings that it is not wise to deal with Nacho alone.
 Nacho takes advantage of Mike's absence to obtain Pryce's address and real name (Daniel Wormald) from the vehicle registration papers in the glove compartment.

 Daniel's house is ransacked and he calls the police, upset that his valuable baseball card collection has been stolen.
-The responding officers are suspicious about the nature of the burglary because valuable items including Daniel's computer and TV were left untouched.
-They are also suspicious of his Hummer.
+The responding officers are suspicious about the nature of the burglary because valuable items including Daniel's computer and TV were left untouched; they are also suspicious of his Hummer.
 When they search inside his house, the officers find a hidden wall compartment behind his couch, apparently located and emptied by the burglar.